 Want to switch things up or work with what you've got on hand?

-Here are some easy substitutions and fun variations to make this miso tofu your own.
-No need to run to the store if you're missing an ingredient!
+Here are some easy substitutions and fun variations to make this glazed miso tofu your own.

-Maple Syrup: Agave nectar or brown sugar can work in place of maple syrup for a touch of sweetness.
+- Maple Syrup: Agave nectar or brown sugar can work in place of maple syrup.

 Serving Ideas

-Rice Bowls: Serve the tofu over a bowl of jasmine or brown rice with veggies like broccoli, bok choy, peppers and onions.
-Add sliced cucumber and a sprinkle of sesame seeds.
+- Rice Bowls: Serve the tofu over a bowl of jasmine or brown rice with veggies like broccoli, bok choy, peppers and onions.

-Noodle Stir-Fry: Toss the saucy tofu with rice noodles or soba noodles and stir-fried veggies.
-Double the sauce if you want it extra saucy!
+- Noodle Stir-Fry: Toss the saucy tofu with rice noodles or udon noodles and stir-fried veggies.

 Tips & Tricks